1. Statement of Need

-The Graduate Certificate in Nuclear Materials provides formal academic coursework to scientists and engineers whose primary training is in a non-nuclear discipline; statistics show that only a small portion of scientists and engineers employed in the nuclear industry, ~5%, have a nuclear degree.
+The Graduate Certificate in Nuclear Materials, Science, & Engineering provides formal academic coursework to scientists and engineers whose primary training is in a non-nuclear discipline; statistics show that only a small portion of scientists and engineers employed in the nuclear industry, ~5%, have a nuclear degree.
 Thus this certification program addresses the needs and expectations of the current industry.

 Graduate certificate programs are designed for part-time study without formal admission to a degree program.
 Part-time students admitted to a certificate program will be classified as “Not-Advanced-Degree-Candidate” (NADC), meaning a student with a baccalaureate degree who wishes to take graduate courses but does not wish to pursue a graduate degree.
 This classification is defined in more detail in the Graduate School Policies & Procedures.
 Students currently enrolled in regular graduate degree programs at WSU (master’s or doctoral) may concurrently enroll in graduate certificate programs with the approval of their committee.
 To qualify as a part-time certificate student, a prospective student must: